Keep track of what you read and prevent plagiarism

 You’ve got a pretty good memory, don’t you?
 You know exactly what you ate for breakfast this morning, what happened yesterday in your favorite Netflix series, and the findings of the main researchers in your field.

-Is all just an illusion?
+Is it all just an illusion?

 Our memories can play tricks on us.
 In her book The Memory Illusion, legal psychologist Julia Shaw explains how test subjects were absolutely sure that they had experienced a certain defining moment in their childhoods.
 However, their parents later verified that this event had never happened.
 More troubling still, over 70% of the subjects were even convinced after their sessions that they had committed a crime!